code-freak/ide/README.md

 ```
 docker run -it --rm -v $PWD:/home/coder/project -p 3000:3000 cfreak/ide:test
 ```
-The IDE will be listing on `http://localhost:3000`
+The IDE will be listening on `http://localhost:3000`

 # Pre-Installed Languages (+ VSCode Plugins)